laguetechnical/MailGen/README.md

-# mailgen
+# LT-MailGen

-**FakeMail Telegram Bot Automation — Kali/Linux CLI edition**
+**FakeMail Telegram Bot Automation CLI**

-`mailgen` wraps interaction with Telegram's `@fakemailbot` behind a proper, scriptable command-line tool.
+`LT-MailGen` wraps interaction with Telegram's `@fakemailbot` behind a proper, scriptable command-line tool.
 Generate temporary email addresses, pull your inbox, live-monitor incoming mail, and manage everything from your terminal — no manual back-and-forth in the Telegram app required.
+Ships as an installable CLI package, plus portable single-file versions for environments where installing a package isn't an option.

 ```
 ███╗   ███╗ █████╗ ██╗██╗      ██████╗ ███████╗███╗   ██╗